informatics-isi-edu/ermrestjs/doc/api.md

 #### reference.delete() ⇒ <code>Promise</code>
 Deletes the referenced resources.

-Note that `delete` is a JavaScript keyword.
-We could consider changing it to `del` but there is probably no harm is leaving it as `delete`.

 **Kind**: instance method of <code>[Reference](#ERMrest.Reference)</code>
 **Returns**: <code>Promise</code> - A promise for a TBD result or errors.
 <a name="ERMrest.Page"></a>